CPK Insurance

 Premiums are shaped by coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements.
 Kansas’s tornado and severe storm exposure can also influence underwriting.

-You need underlying policies in place, and your commercial auto coverage should meet Kansas minimums of $25,000/$50,000/$25,000.
+You need underlying policies in place, and your commercial auto coverage should meet Kansas minimums.
 Carriers also review your claims history, operations, and business size.

-Provide your current policy declarations, vehicle information, payroll or employee counts, revenue, locations, and claims history to a Kansas-licensed carrier or independent agent.
+Provide your current policy declarations, vehicle information, payroll or employee counts, revenue, locations, and claims history to get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.
 The state recommends comparing quotes from multiple carriers.

 Some policies may include worldwide liability coverage, but it varies by form and endorsement.
 Kansas businesses should confirm the territory and exclusions before binding coverage.